JasonPuglisi/descent/README.md

 Dark Sky will take precedence, and OpenWeatherMap will be used if no Dark Sky API key is provided, or if a Dark Sky API request fails.
-Though the Dark Sky API provides a slightly more elegant display, the officially-hosted version of Last.fm Now uses the OpenWeatherMap API to keep it free.
+Though the Dark Sky API provides a slightly more elegant display, the officially-hosted version of Descent uses the OpenWeatherMap API to keep it free.

 To enable weather display, you must allow the app to access your location.
 This feature relies on HTML5 geolocation, so it will work in most modern browsers.